marikann/go-cookbook/security/jwt.md

 ---
 title: 'Working with JWT in Go'
-description: 'Learn how to generate, parse, and validate JSON Web Tokens (JWTs) in Go using the popular go-jose.v2 library'
+description: 'Learn how to generate, parse, and validate JSON Web Tokens (JWTs) in Go using the go-jose library'
 date: '2025-03-24'
 category: 'Security'
 ---

 JSON Web Tokens (JWTs) are used extensively for securing APIs and managing user sessions.
-In Go, the `go-jose.v2` library is a popular choice for handling JWTs due to its comprehensive support for JSON Web Encryption (JWE) and JSON Web Signature (JWS).
+In Go, the `go-jose` library is a popular choice for handling JWTs due to its comprehensive support for JSON Web Encryption (JWE) and JSON Web Signature (JWS).

 ## Generating a JWT